admin-shell-io/id/aas/3/0/README.md

  [http://admin-shell.io/aas/3/0/Key/value](http://admin-shell.io/aas/3/0/Key/value) The attribute value of the Key class as defined in IDTA-01001-3-0.

+// Enum KeyTypes

 ## KeyTypes
- Enumeration of all referable elements within an asset administration shell.
+ Enumeration of all referable elements within an Asset Administration Shell.
 Contains IdentifiableElements

  [https://admin-shell.io/aas/3/0/KeyTypes](https://admin-shell.io/aas/3/0/KeyTypes) The KeyTypes class as defined in IDTA-01001-3-0.